The Emerald Isle is steeped in history, so it’s no surprise that historic places can be found in all four corners of the country.

 2. Newgrange – ancient and beautiful

 Newgrange, County Meath, is an ancient ceremonial site and megalithic cemetery over 5,000 years old.
-Newgrange is older than the Egyptian pyramids of Giza and 1,000 years older than Stonehenge!
+This historic place is older than the Egyptian pyramids of Giza and 1,000 years older than Stonehenge!

 Newgrange has officially become a UNESCO World Heritage site, famous for its passage tomb naturally aligned to mark the Winter Solstice.